DreamSmooth: Improving Model-based Reinforcement Learning via Reward Smoothing: Experiments

 \item \textbf{Hand:} The Hand task~\citep{plappert2018multi} requires a Shadow Hand to rotate a block in hand into a specific orientation.
 We extend it to achieve a sequence of pre-defined goal orientations in order.
 In addition to the original dense rewards, we provide a large sparse reward for each goal.

-\item \textbf{Earthmoving:} The Earthmoving task consists of a wheel loader, dump truck, and a pile of rocks (\cref{fig:tasks-agx}).
-The agent controls the wheel loader to pick up rocks from the pile and dump them in the dump truck.
-A large sparse reward is given for each rock picked up and for each rock dumped, proportional to its mass.
-In addition, dense rewards are given for moving rocks towards the dump truck.
-The environment is simulated using the AGX Dynamics physics engine~\citep{agx}.
+\item \textbf{Earthmoving:} The agent controls a wheel loader to pick up rocks and dump them in the dump truck (\cref{fig:tasks-agx}).
+Sparse rewards are given for picking up and dumping rocks, with dense rewards for moving rocks towards the dump truck.
+The environment is simulated using the AGX Dynamics physics engine~\citep{agx} with the AGX Terrain module~\citep{servin2021multiscale}.

 \item \textbf{Crafter:} Crafter~\citep{hafner2022benchmarking} is a minecraft-like 2D environment, where the agent tries to collect, place, and craft items in order to survive.
 There are $22$ achievements in the environment (e.g.~collecting water, mining diamonds) with a sparse reward $1$ for obtaining each achievement for the first time.
 A small reward is given (or lost) for each health point gained (or lost).